huggingface/blog/inference-update.md

 ## Free Inference API

-The [Inference API](https://huggingface.co/docs/api-inference/) is equally developer-friendly.
+The [Inference API](https://huggingface.co/docs/api-inference/) is what powers the Inference widget under the hood.
 With a simple HTTP request, you can load any hub model and predict your data with it in seconds.
 The model URL and a valid hub token are all you need.

 Here's how I can load and predict with the `xlm-roberta-base` [model](https://huggingface.co/xlm-roberta-base) in a single line: